omni-us/jsonargparse/README.rst

 :code:`logger={'level': 'DEBUG'}`.
 For more details about logging go to section :ref:`logging`.

-For all features described above to work, two optional packages are required:
+For all features described above to work, one optional package is required:
-`jsonschema <https://pypi.org/project/jsonschema/>`__ to support validation of complex type hints and `docstring-parser
-<https://pypi.org/project/docstring-parser/>`__ to get the argument descriptions
-from the docstrings.
-Both these packages are included when jsonargparse is installed using the :code:`signatures` extras require as explained in section :ref:`installation`.
+`docstring-parser <https://pypi.org/project/docstring-parser/>`__ to get the argument descriptions from the docstrings.
+This package is included when jsonargparse is installed using the :code:`signatures` extras require as explained in section :ref:`installation`.

 .. _type-hints: